Jalanee/SQL_Data_Analysis_Project/README.md

 # Background
 🚀 Driven by the desire to navigate the data analyst job market more effectively, this project was born out of the desire to identify the best-paid and most sought-after skills, simplifying the work of others to find the best jobs. 🌟

-The data comes from Luke Barousse’s [SQL Course](https:// Lukebarousse.com/sql).
+The data comes from Luke Barousse’s **SQL Course**.
 It’s packed with information on jobs, salaries, locations, and essential skills. 📊

 ### The questions I wanted to answer through my SQL queries were: